manila/snake/README.md

 # How to Play

-Use the arrow keys to navigate the snake twords the delishious pixels, don't try to chomp on yourself!
+Use the arrow keys to navigate the snake towards the delishious pixels, don't try to chomp on yourself!

 ### Installation
 live version: https://manila.me/snake